WPBeginner

 require( dirname( __FILE__ ) . '/wordpress/wp-blog-header.php' );

-Save your changes and upload both index.php and .htaccess files from your desktop to the root of your domain using FTP.
-The root folder is the parent folder with the wordpress folder inside it usually called /www/ or /public_html/
+Save your changes and upload both index.php and .htaccess files from your desktop computer to the root of your domain using FTP.

 Root directory with a separate WordPress folder inside it

-That’s all.
-You can now visit your website using the root domain, and everything will work fine.
-However, if you need to login to your WordPress admin, then you will still need to go to the wp-admin inside the wordpress directory like this:
+However, if you need to log in to your WordPress admin, then you will still need to go to the wp-admin inside the ‘wordpress’ directory like this:

 http://www.example.com/wordpress/wp-admin

-Method 2: Move WordPress to Root Directory
+Method 3: Move WordPress to the Root Directory

 This method is more comprehensive and will permanently move your WordPress site from the subdirectory to the root folder of your website.

-Step 1.
-Create a Duplicator Package
+Step 1: Create a Duplicator Package

 First, you need to install and activate the Duplicator plugin on your website.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Create new duplicator package